imtiazpy/Qtec-ecom-test/README.md

 3. Navigate to the project's root directory: cd project

-4. Build the Docker image and start the containers: docker-compose up
+4. Build the Docker image and start the containers: sudo docker-compose up

 This command will build the Docker image and create the necessary containers for the project.
 It will also start the Django development server.